Asolare: drinking Asolo Prosecco Superiore DOCG (Pt.2)

 Ghisolana is a tiny artisanal organic winery in Monfumo, with just 3 ha of Glera vines over 100 years old.
 There’s a delicate balance of sugar and acidity, so it’s elegant and clean.
 Some subtle acacia and wisteria floral notes, with an apple and pear palate, plus a long, savoury finish.
 Most of this is drunk in their excellent restaurant in Monfumo called Al Capitello (their tiny winery is underneath, in the cellar).
 However, in the UK, 2018 is at the Humble Grape wine bars in London (£19.75).
 Alternatively, the older 2012 with a honeyed character is £14.46 from Colyer, London.

 Loredan Gasparini, Cuvée Indegena, 2017.
 17 g/l RS

 Indigena is a very different proposition to their Vigna Monti Extra-Brut, even though the Glera grapes are from the same vineyard.
 The second fermentation takes more than ten months in a Charmat pressure tank, resulting in an extraordinary creamy wine.
 Massive dry extract of 38 g/l.
 All elegant apricots and pears alongside green apples.
 Suave, sophisticated, finishing clean and fresh.
 3Venice Wine has 2012 at £21.00

-Porchetta (think roast pork with apple sauce), spicier “fusion” cuisine.
+Roast pork with apple sauce, spicier “fusion” cuisine.
 Stir-fries.
-Desserts such as pastries, fruit tarts, ice cream, trifle.
+Desserts such as pastries, fruit tarts, ice cream, and trifle.